bmc/py-sqlshell/README.md

 Suppose, instead, my "test" database is in a MySQL server running on my local machine, with the same user ("scott") and terrible password ("tiger").
 I've decided to use the `mysql-connector-python` package to access MySQL from Python.
+Note: If you install `mysql-connector`, instead of `mysql-connector-python`, you may encounter issues, such as this one:

+> Unable to connect to mysql+mysqlconnector://scott:tigeter@localhost/db:
+> (mysql.connector.errors.NotSupportedError) Authentication plugin
+> 'caching_sha2_password' is not supported

+Be sure to install `mysql-connector-python`, instead.

 The first step is to install that package:

 ```shell
 $ pip install mysql-connector-python